-What Are Buyer Personas and Why They Are Important to Your Website
+What Are User Personas and Why They Are Important to Your Website

 What Is a Buyer Persona?